WATER AVENS

 10th June 2009, Smardale Gill Viaduct, near Ravenstonedale.
 Photo: © RWD

-The feathery seeds have a distinct twist in the tail: they can travel by air using the feathers, or by the hook attaching to passing animals.
+The feathery seeds have a distinct twist in the tail: they can travel either by air using the feathers or by the kinked 'hook' getting caught in the fur of passing animals.
+The hairs are similar to the hairs of those attached to the seeds of Virgin's-Bower.

 12th June 2008, Monsal Dale, Derbyshire Photo: © RWD

 These double-flowered forms were all found growing amongst many perfectly normal Water Avens.
-There are red, pink and Water-Aven pale buff colours.
+There are red, pink and the usual Water-Aven pale buff colours.
 As is readily apparent these double-flowered forms have many more petals than just a doubling.
 Perhaps a better description would be triple- or quadruple-flowered.
+Un-like most double flowered flowers where access to the inside is physically restricted by the proliferation of petals, access to the innards in these examples seems easy.

 10th June 2009, Smardale Gill Viaduct, near Ravenstonedale.
 Photo: © RWD